Solstice RTC Transition

 - Information about dates for the family seminars which we encourage all families to attend.
 These seminars include further education and face-to-face transition groups that aid in preparation for the transition process.

-In-Home Visit with Transition Specialist
+In-Home Visit with Transition Coach

 The completion of this aftercare program greatly enhances long-term success for those families who participate.
 For this reason, the Solstice aftercare program is considered part of the RTC process and is fully integrated into the program.